tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 #### API description

-This API is used to download a file using concurrent ranges.
+This API is used to download multiple byte ranges concurrently.

 #### Method prototype